-In principle, if you buy a bike for business (eg if you're a cycle courier) rather than to travel to work then this is a business cost.
+In principle, if you buy a bike or e-bike for business (eg if you're a cycle courier) rather than to travel to work then this is a business cost.

 There are various ways to claim this cost.
 You can choose which to use: